jo/microcouch-js/README.md

 # Microcouch
 A minimal Pouch-like implementation of a CouchDB compatible in-browser couch.
 Basically this is for educational purpose by now.
 I already learned a lot.

+**Disclaimer: Microcouch is an absolute beta version, which currently serves more for educational purposes.
+I'm experimenting with various optimizations here to speed up replication.
+However, I still dream of developing this further over time to have a lightweight alternative for Pouch.**

 Data model compatible to PouchDBs experimental `indexeddb` adapter.
 It uses the great [pouchdb-merge](https://github.com/pouchdb/pouchdb/tree/master/packages/node_modules/pouchdb-merge) module.